port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/openshift.md

 :::

-Below are the Openshift blueprint schema used in the exporter:
+Below are the Openshift blueprint schemas used in the exporter:

 <details>
 <summary> <b>Service blueprint (click to expand)</b> </summary>